-- At 12 students per professor, W&M has the lowest student-faculty ratio of any top-ranked public university.
-Nearly half of our classes have fewer than 20 students.
+- At 11 students per professor, W&M has the lowest student-faculty ratio of any top-ranked public university.
+More than half of our classes have fewer than 20 students.

 - More faculty at W&M have earned the Commonwealth of Virginia's Outstanding Faculty Award, the state's highest teaching honor, than faculty at any other university.

 We promise the opportunity to do great things with great people.

 - Diversity at W&M means celebrating a vibrant academic and social community that represents the widest possible range of ideas, backgrounds and experiences.

 - W&M is among the top 20 universities in the country for community service engagement, being LGBTQ-friendly, having the best science lab facilities and offering the best career services.
 It's also listed second among schools with the greatest interaction between people of different races and classes, according to the Princeton Review in 2019.

 - The impact of W&M research spans the local to the international.
 For instance, scientists in geology and at William & Mary’s Virginia Institute of Marine Science, as well as our law students, are working on the vital matter of sea level rise through mapping, policy and other initiatives, some federally funded.

 - With more than 450 campus clubs and organizations, 23 varsity sports, 44 club sports, 11 intramural activities and more than 50 wellness and fitness classes per week, staying active and engaged at W&M isn't an afterthought; it's a way of life.

 We promise you can achieve your dreams.